-All overseas students are required to have a Biometric Residence Permit.
+All international (anyone other than UK or Irish nationals) students are required to have a Biometric Residence Permit.
 Where the student is already resident in the UK, they may already have a biometric number related to their visa.

-Length of time spent studying in the UK
+Length of time spent studying in the UK.

 This information is required to ensure that there is no breach of Immigration Law.
-Overseas students are only permitted to remain in the UK for limited time periods.
+International students are only permitted to remain in the UK for limited time periods.
 The total time allowed depends on the degree course.